dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 This basically means that area degraded for the reporting period 2018 is calculated by summing : (i) new areas degraded in 2016-2018 period and (ii) areas identified as degraded in the baseline period that remain degraded.
 If we were to do the same for the next reporting year (2021), we would calculate the degraded land for the 2016 -2021 period, and follow exactly the same approach.
 Please let me know if this is not clear.

-In the Processing Toolbox, under Models, click on model **B3 Reclassify LULC Transitions to Impacts**.
+In the Processing Toolbox, under Models, click on model **B3 Reclassify landcover transitions to impacts**.

 |SubB_B3_tool_interface|

 **Input parameters**

 Follow the instructions in the right-hand panel of the tool interface (see screengrab above)

 **Click Run.**